ilifu/ilifu_user_docs/docs/README.md

 Welcome to the Ilifu user documentation repository.

-All the information that a user may need in order to use the Ilifu systems and services should be made available here over time.
+This site will become the top node of the knowledge base relating to the technical use of the Ilifu facility with information on systems and services.

+The information on this site is sparse currently as the site is **UNDER CONSTRUCTION**.